mmuras-vmse/blog/_drafts/Kickstart_ESXi_from_Windows_2017-10-15.md

 4. DHCP Serer?
 TFTP32 (or 64-bit) handles that also
 5. Get Linux boot file - gPXElinux.0 – Get this from a special download site
 6. Select how to present Kickstart file (and possibly other files) – NFS
+7. Build Kickstart script file - Get basic examples and modify
-7. Select flavor of ESXi – I chose HPE ESXi 6.0 Update 2
+8. Select flavor of ESXi – I chose HPE ESXi 6.0 Update 2

 NOTE: Most physical VMware hosts in my environment will be HPE Proliant G9 (1U-Pizza-box)